 Monophyletic taxon; small tailless terragen amphibian with long legs adapted for leaping, Order Anura.
 Important component of a number of terragen wetland and pond-based ecosystems.
 Distinctive croaking mating call.
 They start out as gilled, swimming tadpoles, but grow to be air-breathing, hopping adults.
-There have been a number of successful frog provolves , especially since the early Empires Age.
+There have been a number of successful frog provolves , especially since the early Age of Consolidation.
 Among the most important frog clades are the Bufos and the Turo-ro Singers.
 However, most frogs remain today as subsapient sentient animal life forms.

 - Genen, House Genen